Canon EOS C700 Review

 In addition, these cameras interact faultlessly with Canon’s most recent professional 4K UHD Reference Displays for on-set color management and review that is compliant with SMPTE ST 2084 HDR display standards.

-July 2018 is when Canon plans to start selling the EOS C700 FF EF and EOS C700 FF PL at a retail price of approximately $33,000.00.
-Please visit usa.canon.com/provideo if you are interested in learning more about the EOS C700 FF.
+In July 2018, Canon planned to start selling the EOS C700 FF E.F. and EOS C700 FF P.L. at a retail price of approximately $33,000.00.
+Please visit usa.canon.com/provideo to learn more about the EOS C700 FF.

 The EF Cinema Lens Lineup Gets an Expansion from Canon USA With the Release of a New 20mm Prime Lens for 4K Cameras